femdias/femdias.github.io/_pages/research.md

 <h2>Works in Progress</h2>

-**Criminal power vacuum: The Effect of of Ecuador’s Drug Lord’s Murder on Homicides**
+**Criminal power vacuum: The Effect of Ecuador’s Drug Lord’s Murder on Homicides**

 • Utilizing a novel dataset tracking criminal organization presence over time in Ecuador, I investigate the impact of the murder of the leader of the largest Ecuadorian gang on homicide rates.